Combinatorial-Commutative-Algebra/CCA_Journal/README.md

   - `\usepackage[amsmath,cleveref]{cca}`
   - (Optional) set options via `\def\cleverefoptions{...}` as shown in `cca-sample.tex`.

+For more information, please see the `cca-sample.pdf` file in this repository.

 ## Questions / problems

 If you run into a compilation issue or think something in the template should be improved, please open a GitHub Issue (or contact the CCA editorial team).